🏃 Run a Query#

-Now that you've setup a project, and uploaded an Excel file, you are ready to start querying data.
-From the project page, click on the query button and you will be taken to the query view.
+Now that you've set up a project and uploaded an Excel file, you are ready to start querying data.
+From the project page, click on the query button and you will be taken to the query editor.

 Viewing the Schema#

 If you followed our tutorial for Creating Your First Project and Connecting a Data Source and Uploading a File, you should see two Excel files in the left column under Uploads.
 If you click the arrow next to the file name, the listing will expand to show the file schema.

 DataDistillr automatically discovers the schema of your data, but there may be times where you need to correct it.
 You can read more about schema discovery in the schema section of the documentation.

 Running a Query#